THIRD BATTALION, THE PRINCESS OF WALES’S ROYAL REGIMENT

 - Rochester: ‘C’ Company and Infantry Combat Engineer (Assault Pioneer) Platoon

-The Paviors present an annual prize of an engraved goblet and a cheque for £250 to the outstanding 3PWRR corporal of the year.
+The Paviors present an annual prize of an engraved goblet and a cheque to the outstanding 3PWRR corporal of the year.
 The presentation is made at the Kohima Dinner, which marks a critical battle of World War II.
 The Paviors also provide grants towards education and training.
-Paviors are invited to the annual 3PWRR Small Arms Trials, where they compete for a silver cup against liverymen from other companies affiliated to the Regiment.
+Paviors are invited to the annual 3PWRR Small Arms Trials, where they compete for a silver cup against liverymen from other companies affiliated with the Regiment.
 Liverymen from the Paviors’ have attended 3PWRR training exercises.